arkore/terradraw-workshop/docs/workshops/foss4g2025/advanced/exercise-6.md

 ```

 !!! note
-    `mode` property must exist in GeoJSON properties and corresponding mode must be added to TerraDraw in advance.
+    `mode` property must exist in GeoJSON properties and corresponding mode must be added to Terra Draw in advance.

 ![Show initial data at Auckland University of Technology on the map](../assets/advanced/advanced-initial-data.png)

-## Get features from TerraDraw store
+## Get features from Terra Draw store

-In the last exercise 5, we already used to fetch feature from TerraDraw store.
+In the last exercise 5, we already used to fetch feature from Terra Draw store.

 ```ts
 // get all features from store